-Nodemailer is a module for Node.js applications to allow easy as cake email sending.
-The project got started back in 2010 when there was no sane option to send email messages, today it is the solution most Node.js users turn to by default.
+Nodemailer is a module for Node.js applications that allows easy email sending.
+The project started in 2010 when there were few reliable options for sending email messages, and today, it is the default solution for most Node.js users.

 npm install nodemailer